julesjs/jules/README.md

 * **oneOf** [d04] {array[object:schema]} - One and only one of provided schemas in an array must validate the instance.
 Value of this keyword MUST be an array and it MUST have one or more valid schemas.

 * **not** [d04] {array[object:schema]} - Any of provided schemas in an array MUST NOT validate the instance.
 Value of this keyword MUST be an array and it MUST have one or more valid schemas.

-**[2.1] Schema related keywords** - also type independent

-* **definitions** {object[object:schema]} -

-* **$ref** {string:uri} - Instead of writting a schema again and again you can just referenc already defined one.
-This keyword and it's value are used to reference self, local or external schema for validation of provided instance.
-If a schema doesnt have an **id** it will be assigned one via the refeference uri.
-The following example will give you a brief insight of how you can reference schemas:
-	+ Referencing self `'$ref': '#'` - The scope becomes schema itself without a fragment so the instance is validated against the schema again. **Beware:** of the infinite loop.
-	+ Referencing local schema `'$ref': '#/definitions/positiveInteger'` or for instance `'$ref': '#anyOf/0'` - The scope stays the same and the instance is validated against the schema which path is defined by a fragment. **Note:** fragments can be URL encoded.
-	+ Referencing external schema `'$ref': 'http://example.com/schema'` or `'$ref': 'http://example.com/schema#definitions/positiveInteger'` - the reference can have a scope and/or a fragment.
-Rootschema is loaded via the scope and instance is validated depending on the fragment.
-If there is no fragment the instance is validated against the external schema.

-* **extends** [n/a] {string:uri} - Not available in this version
 Authors
 -------
 * Sir Nikola Stamatovic Stamat of [IVARTECH][http://ivartech.com]